-Graphical objects come in various types: fill, outline, text, start_clip, stop_clip, start_bounds, stop_bounds, special.
+Graphical objects come in various types: fill, outline, text, start_clip, stop_clip, start_bounds, stop_bounds, start_group and stop_group.
 Each type has a different list of accessible values.

 There is a helper function (mplib.fields(obj)) to get the list of accessible values for a particular object, but you can just as easily use the tables given below.